-Among EMDEs, Emerging and Developing Asia would show the fastest recovery, consistent with a generally lower level of incidence off the pandemic, with India and ASEAN countries expected to have recovered by the end of 2021.
+Among EMDEs, Emerging and Developing Asia would show strong although slower recovery, consistent with an increased incidence of the pandemic, mainly in India and South East Asia.
 Emerging Europe would also rebound solidly, although Russia could only reach 2019 levels of output in 2022.
 Sub-Saharan Africa would also rebound in 2021, although its largest economies would take longer, particularly in the case of South Africa.
 The Middle East and Central Asia would recover by 2022.
-Finally, the region that had been lagging all others prior to the Pandemic, Latin America, and the Caribbean, is expected to barely recover by the end of 2022, dragged down by the squalid growth of Mexico and Brazil, and to a greater extent of Argentina, as well as the stagnation of Venezuela.
+Finally, the region that had been lagging all others prior to the Pandemic, Latin America and the Caribbean, is expected to recover somewhat faster than previously estimated, helped by still low but improved growth prospects in Mexico and Brazil, and to a lesser extent in Argentina, offset by the stagnation of Venezuela.
 These growth patterns have major effects on the medium and long run as discussed below.